(Last updated on April 19, 2017)

 Worldwide, hate crimes against LGBTI people are a massive problem:

 - The Inter-American Commission on Human Rights documented 770 killings and seriously violent attacks against LGBT persons between Jan.
 1, 2013, and March 31, 2014, including 594 hate-related killings of LGBTI people in Brazil.
+The IACHR has said reports indicate that every 28 hours an LGBT person is violently attacked in Brazil.

 - In the United States, out of the almost 6,000 hate crimes committed in 2013, 20 percent (approximately 1,200) were based on victims’ sexual orientation, according to the FBI.